 I then had the seemingly brilliant idea of leaving the remaining dough log whole and baking it up as a low carb stromboli.
 And this was going swimmingly until I removed the baking sheet from the oven to see if it was done.
 I placed it up on the stove and went to turn away for a moment, when the sheet began to slide forward towards the floor.
 I caught it with both hands, only one of which was protected by an oven mitt.
 In addition to burning the other hand, I managed to squish the stromboli quite badly.
 I attempted to reshape it before putting it back in the oven, but it was not a successful surgery.
 It remained badly flattened on one end.

 But here’s my dilemma: the final results were insanely good, at least in terms of flavour and tenderness.
 My kids loved them and didn’t give a hoot what they looked like.
 They were so good, I feel like I should provide you with the recipe anyway and let you give them a go.
 If you don’t overfill them, as I did, you may have more luck (and try not to drop the pan as you take them out of the oven!).
 And you can bake them either way, as sliced rolls or as a whole stromboli.
 Both versions were happily gobbled by my children.
 In the meantime, this is a recipe worth my time to try and perfect.
 I need to find a way to make the dough a little sturdier without sacrificing flavour and tenderness.
 I will let you know if and when I accomplish that feat!

 - 1/2 tsp xanthan gum

-- 4 oz sliced deli ham, chopped (I left mine in slices but it will be easier to slice the dough log if the ham is chopped)
+- 4 oz sliced deli ham chopped (I left mine in slices, but it may be easier to cut the rolls if the ham is chopped up)

-- 1/2 cup shredded cheddar cheese (I used 1 cup but it was clearly too much)
+- 1/2 cup shredded cheddar cheese I used 1 cup and it was clearly too much

 - Preheat oven to 325F.